ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 ## Attestation Key Certificate Chain {#sec-ak-chain}

-The data format in this specification represents self-attested evidence and therefore requires third-party endorsement in order to establish trust.
-This endorsement comes in the form of an X.509 certificate chain where the SubjectPublicKey of the leaf certificate is the HSM's attestation key (AK) which signs the evidence, and this AK certificate chains to a trust anchor which is trusted by the Recipient as authoritative to vouch for the authenticity of the device.
+The data format in this specification represents attestation evidence and requires third-party endorsement in order to establish trust.
+Part of this endorsement is a trust anchor that chains to the HSM's attestation key (AK) which signs the evidence.
 In practice the trust anchor will usually be a manufacturing CA belonging to the device vendor which proves that the device is genuine and not counterfeit.
-The Trust Anchor can also belong to the device operator as would be the case when the AK certificate is replaced as part of on-boarding the device into a new operational network.
+The trust anchor can also belong to the device operator as would be the case when the AK certificate is replaced as part of onboarding the device into a new operational network.

 Note that the data format specified in {{sec-data-model}} allows for zero, one, or multiple 'SignatureBlock's, so a single evidence statement could be un-protected, or could be endorsed by multiple AK chains leading to different trust anchors.
 See {{sec-verif-proc}} for a discussion of handling multiple SignatureBlocks.

-TODO: should this specification provide specific X.509 extensions that should be present in this AK Certificate to carry specific information about the device?

-TODO: should CPS be mentioned here?

 # Data Model {#sec-data-model}